 As we mentioned when we visited, that area of the campus feels a bit like a forgotten part of the campus.
 Now we have a reason to go back and explore a bit!

 If You Go: The grounds of the former Mansfield Training School are now part of UConn’s Depot Campus on Route 44 in Storrs, and thus are open to the public.
-As mentioned, the Ballard Institute of Puppetry is here, in addition to the Center for Clean Energy Engineering, Human Resources, Community School of the Arts and Chaplin Cottage.

 On the other side of Route 44 is the Bergin Correctional Center, which also features some of the former training school campus, although it’s not exactly open to the public in the conventional sense.